joisig/joisig.com/_posts/2018-10-19-deep-domain-expertise-but-no-cto-heres-a-guide-to-hiring-one.md

 The last approach I can recommend is to lower the bar a little bit, and hire a person with less experience but a ton of potential.
 This is someone you might not be ready to put in a CTO role yet, but who you could see filling a CTO role within a couple of years.
 Someone smart and driven and very enthusiastic about what you're building.

-You might hire this type of person as a full co-founder who takes a bunch of risk with you and gets a good share of equity, or you might hire them more as an &#8220;employee number one,&#8221; paying them close to market rate for their experience level and giving them a good amount of stock options.
+You might hire this type of person as a full co-founder who takes a bunch of risk with you and gets a good share of equity, or you might hire them more as an "employee number one," paying them close to market rate for their experience level and giving them a good amount of stock options.

 This could be somebody straight out of university, or somebody with a couple of years experience under their belt.
 It's probably not going to be somebody who is already an expert in your domain.